Faizanmal/Real-Time-Pulse/NEW_FEATURES_README.md

 ## 🤝 Contributing

-When contributing to the new features:
+When contributing to the enterprise features:
 1. Follow existing code patterns in each module
-2. Add tests for new functionality
+2. Add comprehensive tests for new functionality
-3. Update Swagger documentation
+3. Update Swagger documentation for API changes
-4. Update FEATURES_GUIDE.md if adding new capabilities
+4. Update ENTERPRISE_FEATURES.md for new capabilities
+5. Ensure proper error handling and logging
+6. Add database migrations for schema changes

 ## 📝 License